 Think about what you have done that saved money, improved efficiency, or was above expectations (your accomplishments).

-Prepare an answer of a mistake, that did not affect your job performance or would cause the hiring manager to have concerns about your ability to perform the job you are interviewing for.
+Prepare an answer of a mistake that you made or something that you work on, that did not affect your overall job performance.
+You do not want to give the hiring manager a reason to have concerns about your ability to perform the job you are interviewing for.